brunotag/xcsoar-lua-txt/README.md

 ### 1.3.1 Configure GSM Modem

+optional - If you want to learn more about GSM Modem, follow the [tutorial by the author](https://sindhitutorials.com/blog/gsm-modem-free-sms-android-app/).

+### 1.3.1.1 Configure GSM Modem Settings

 1 - Open GSM Modem
 2 - Tap Settings
 3 - Enter an available Port Number - a good one is 8787
 4 - Ensure "Receive SMS at URL" and "Outgoing No of SMS per minutes" are NOT selected
-5 - Tap Save.
-Tap Close.
+5 - Tap Save
-optional - If you want to learn more about GSM Modem, follow the [tutorial by the author](https://sindhitutorials.com/blog/gsm-modem-free-sms-android-app/).
+6 - For good measure, close and reopen GSM Modem

+### 1.3.1.2 Configure GSM Modem "User Management"

+1 - Open GSM Modem
+2 - Tap Users
+3 - Tap the round plus + sign
+4 - Enter "usr" in Username
+5 - Enter "zzz" in Password
+6 - Tick "Enable"
+7 - Click "Save"
+note: these credentials are only local, they don't need to be secure.
+You can change them, but if you do so, you have also to update them in [config.lua](/lua/txt/config.lua)
+8 - For good measure, close and reopen GSM Modem

 ### 1.3.2 Configure our Add On